Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 # Variables

 Kotlin has powerful type inference.
 While you can explicitly declare the type of a variable, you'll usually let the compiler do the work by inferring it.
-While Kotlin does not enforce immutability, it is recommended.
+Kotlin does not enforce immutability, though it is recommended.
 In essence use *val* over *var*.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">